Qrlew/docs/index.md

 * **Rule Elimination:** Only feasible rewriting rules are preserved.
 A rewriting rule that would require a PUP input is only feasible if its input Relation has a feasible rule outputting a PUP *Relation*.
 * **Rule Selection:** All feasible allocations of one rewriting rule per *Relation* are listed, a score depending on the desired ultimate output property is assigned to each allocation and the highest scoring allocation is selected.
 Then, a simple split $\left(\frac{\varepsilon}{n}, \frac{\delta}{n}\right)$ of the overall privacy budget $\left(\varepsilon, \delta\right)$ depending on the number of $PUP \rightarrow DP$ rules: $n$ is chosen.

+MA: this is the first time we talk about privacy budget, it's probably strange for the reader.
+It's not obvious why it's "simple".
+I would have introduced the notion of budget before, mention that the rewriting process takes the budget as input.
+Then you could explicitly say that in the case where there are multiple DP mechanisms, the budget needs to be allocated across all of them.
+Finally mention that the current implementation simply splits the total budget equally across all DP mechanism, which is guaranteed to be bounded by the overall budget (a note on the fact that this is not a tight bound would be appreciated by the DP-aware reader, I'll spend a bit of time on this too).

 In the computation graph, while each node's multiple rewriting rules might suggest a combinatorial explosion in the number of possible feasible allocations, this is mitigated in practice.
 The pruning of infeasible rules, dictated by the requirement for most relations to have a PUP input for a DP or PUP outcome, significantly reduces the complexity.
-Hence, despite the theoretical breadth of possibilities, the actual number of feasible paths remains manageable, avoiding substantial computational problems in practice.
+Hence, despite the theoretical breadth of possibilities, the actual number of feasible paths remains manageable, avoiding computational problems in practice.

+MA: I don't understand this part (maybe the syntax is off, maybe I just don't see it) "for most relations to have a PUP input for a DP or PUP outcome"

 ```{figure} ./_static/set_eliminate_select.svg
 :name: fig_set_eliminate_select